azuredevcollege/trainingdays/day1/challenge-08/README.md

 | Resource Group | rg-vpn |
 | Location | North Europe |

-# [Onpremise] Configure your onpremise VPN counterpart e.g. ipfire #
+# Configure your onpremise VPN counterpart e.g. ipfire #
 **We now need to configure the other end of the vpn tunnel**: **_the onpremise firewall_** in our case a linux FW called _IPFire_.

 **1. For this use the remote desktop client to RDP into your onpremise environment**: